jeronimomaths/jeronimomaths.github.io/publications.md

 # Preprints

-* _On the Dehn functions of central products of nilpotent groups_, with Claudio Llosa Isenrich and Gabriel Pallier, 56 pages, [arXiv:2310.11144][CentralDehn].
+* _On the Dehn functions of central products of nilpotent groups_, with Claudio Llosa Isenrich and Gabriel Pallier, 56 pages, _Submitted_, [arXiv:2310.11144][CentralDehn].

 [CentralDehn]: https://arxiv.org/abs/2310.11144